tpm2-software/tpm2-software.github.io/_posts/2020-06-12-Remote-Attestation-With-tpm2-tools.md

 At this stage, by validating the “SERVICE-TOKEN“ and the attestation-quote it received from the “Device-Node“, the “Service-Provider“ has ascertained the “Device-Node“ anonymous identity and system-software state.
-With the system in a known state, the “Service-Provider“ can now wrap the “SERVICE-SECRET“ with the AIK Public Key.
+With the system in a known state, the “Service-Provider“ can now wrap the “SERVICE-SECRET“ with a service-content-key signed by the device AIK.<br>

 ![Service-delivery](/images/tpm2-attestation-demo/service-delivery.png)